SanderKlootwijk/wegwijs/README.md

 Please note: Wegwijs currently only supports the Netherlands.

-With Wegwijs, you're always informed about the current traffic conditions and can easily find nearby fuel prices.
+With Wegwijs, you're always informed about the current traffic conditions and can easily find nearby fuel prices and charging stations.

 ## License